jonathunne/wdk-utils/README.md

 # @tetherto/wdk-utils

-A collection of utilities for validating cryptocurrency addresses.
-This package provides a set of functions to validate various address formats from different blockchain networks.
+A collection of utilities for WDK wallet apps, including cryptocurrency address validation and passphrase-protected seed encryption.

 ## 🔍 About WDK